 - Once both are filled out, the two forms must be submitted together to the Health Unit where you live within 7 days of being exposed.
-For those living in Windsor-Essex County, you can either fax or deliver the forms to the Windsor-Essex County Health Unit Clinical Services Department at the below contact information.
+For those living in Windsor-Essex County, you can either fax or deliver the forms to the Windsor-Essex County Health Unit Infectious Disease Prevention Department at the below contact information.

 1005 Ouellette Avenue, Windsor, Ontario, N9A 4J8